 We talk a lot about data quality and data management.
-When consulting with investment firms, we frequently use the phrase “get your data in good order.”
+When consulting with wealth management firms, we frequently use the phrase “get your data in good order.”
 But what does that really mean?
 And why does it matter?
 The bottom line is this: poor data quality can cause inaccurate reporting, commission accounting errors, and misinformed decision-making.

 Data quality is a crucial driver of business success for all institutions, especially those within the financial services industry.
 Yet, according to an IBM research study, 27% of respondents in one survey were unsure of how much of their data was inaccurate.

 Research from IBM found that one in three business leaders do not trust the information they use to make decisions.
 As a leader, you need good quality data so that you can make the right decisions for your business.
 Lack of data insight makes it more challenging to act swiftly and make informed business decisions.
 Your decisions are only as good as the data they’re based on.

 Recent Gartner research has found that organizations believe poor data quality to be responsible for an average of $15 million per year in losses.
 A key reason poor data costs so much is that decision-makers, managers, data analysts, and others routinely make accommodations for it.
 When working with tight deadlines, workers make the corrections themselves rather than fixing the core, root cause.

 According to Forrester, nearly one-third of analysts spend more than 40% of their time vetting and validating their analytics data before it can be used for strategic decision-making.
 How much time does your firm spend tracking down discrepencies in transactions or manually cleaning up files and spreadsheets?

 How do you assess the quality of data?
 The following are six core principles data professionals use to measure data quality.